 Worst still, in some instances, realtors help the homeowner by preparing the skeleton petition for the homeowner.
-This is an extremely bad idea, because the realtor might be practicing law without a license.
-The United States Department of Justice has a special division, called Office of United States Trustee that monitors bankruptcy filings.
+This is an extremely bad idea because the realtor might be practicing law without a license.
+The United States Department of Justice has a special division, called the Office of United States Trustee that monitors bankruptcy filings.
 This office routinely investigates skeleton petitions that are filed without attorney representation.

 Realtors who are facing eminent foreclosure while negotiating a short sale do have an option.
 A properly prepared bankruptcy petition can not only stop a short sale, it may also be helpful in finalizing a short sale.